flarehotspot/sdk-utils/sdk/mkdocs/docs/api/vue-response.md

 ### Json

 Used to send a JSON response to the client.
+The data can be any type as long as it can be marshalled to JSON.

 ```go
 res := api.Http().VueResponse()